-I work in high-energy phenomenology, and have particular interests in model building, effective field theories, supersymmetry, Higgs phenomenology, low-energy nuclear interactions, and dark matter.
+During my previous career as a theoretical particle physicist, I worked in high-energy phenomenology, with particular interests in model building, effective field theories, supersymmetry, Higgs phenomenology, low-energy nuclear interactions, and dark matter.

 I have been involved in a program of precision calculations of the mass of the Standard Model-like Higgs boson (discovered at the LHC in 2012) using effective field theory applied to certain scenarios of heavy supersymmetry.
-This work is done in collaboration with Patrick Draper and Carlos Wagner.
-With these techniques, we are able to use the Higgs mass to constrain the parameter space in the neutral, CP-even MSSM Higgs sector.
-A Mathematica package, MhEFT, is available here.
+With these techniques, the exquisite measurement of the Higgs mass by ATLAS and CMS can be used to constrain the parameter space in the neutral, CP-even MSSM Higgs sector.
+MhEFT, a Mathematica package that resulted from this investigation, is available here.